Seeker1911/young-coders-tutorial/2016/chromebooks.md

     sudo sh crouton -f /media/removable/PYTN/pytn-1404-bootstrap.tar.bz2 -t xfce -r trusty

-Once you have a system configured, you can back up your chroot (eg to a USB drive) with:
+**Notice**: Once you have a system configured, you can back up your chroot (eg to a USB drive) with the following command, then you can restore it on multiple devices to get an image set up quickly.

     sudo edit-chroot -f /media/removable/PYTN -b pytn